Hiking With Kids: Success Every Time

 5. Pack food and water.

 Don't take more than just a string backpack with your meal and keep it simple.
 Remember, you'll likely end up carrying a kid at some point.
 Since we usually go for breakfast we usually take boiled eggs, Banana Bread, Date Balls and Trail Mix.
 Dinner might be some meats and cheeses with some seed crackers, some fruit, peppers and carrots to scoop out guacamole, and a bit of dark chocolate.
 Don't forget plenty of water!!
+HERE is a link to my favorite “Hiking Snacks” that I keep in a Rubbermaid container in the car.

 6. Plan for dirt, bugs, and souvenirs.